jchester/spc-kit/README.md

 ### What it cannot do

 Everything else.
+No sensitizing rules.
 No attribute charts.
 No XmR charts.
 No Cusum or EWMA.
 No Hotelling T².
 Etc.

 ### References